wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <pre><strong>kubectl config current-context
    </strong></pre>

-   The expected response on minikube is "minikube".
+   The expected response on macOS is "minikube".

 2. To avoid "The connection to the server localhost:8080 was refused"